electra13x7777/blueayachan/README.md

 blueayachan is a twitch IRC Bot with a more "iterative" (lazy) approach to it's design to maximize enjoyment for the user.

 ### Features!
-* High speed "SFW" image scraping from Danbooru
+* High speed "SFW" image scraping from Danbooru (Now with 100% more sauce!)
 * Tons of gacha commands
 * Lots of good memes
 * User's can choose to omit commands they don't want to have in their channel (will eventually allow for this to be done in IRC)